 This first 'reduce' stage of the Energy Hierarchy requires developers to design in a way that reduces the energy demand of a development.
-Plan:MK stipulates a minimum performance requirement of a 19% improvement on Building Regulations Approved Document Part L 2013.
+Part K.1 of Policy SC1 in Plan:MK stipulates that residential developments of 11 or more homes, or non-residential development of 1000 sq. metres or more, must achieve a minimum performance requirement of a 19% improvement on Building Regulations Approved Document Part L 2013.
 Developers must demonstrate how they will meet this requirement in their Energy and Climate Statement to show, amongst other things, how the energy demand will be reduced through efficiency measures.
 Further guidance on these two items, reductions over Part L and the Energy and Climate Statement, is provided at section 7 Energy and Climate Statements.